 Please review our Risk & Safety Policy which includes measures for early notification of matches postponed due to severe weather, ‘Match Played’ & Weather Cancellation Polices, Safety Guidelines and our lightening policy.

 Uniform & Equipment Guidelines

-The TRU, following USA Rugby guidelines, shall conform to World Rugby regulations on Uniforms and Equipment and to any further restrictions implemented by the TRU or USA Rugby may apply.
+The TRU, following USA Rugby guidelines, shall conform to World Rugby Law 4 on uniforms and equipment.
+The TRU reserves the right to apply any further restrictions at ay time.